StTronn/Nocturne-Blog/content/blog/js_and_music/index.md

 Yes you can make a whole synthesizer which does sound good.
 You can use web audio api to create oscillator nodes of different frequency and you can also create new ones with existing one by tweaking the audio.

 ### Audio Visualizer
 This is another cool project and you can go quite creative on this one.
-Make There in an analyzer node in providing the sound data in an array you can get frequency as well as amplitude.
+There in an analyzer node in providing the sound data in an array you can get frequency as well as amplitude.
 You can play with this array to display it any way you want by using Animation Frame.
 Try providing microphone support to vizualize live input.

 JS also has midi support which you can use to take the thing to a whole another level.
 There is also library like tonejs to which simplifies things and also adds more feature.